GP-PCS: One-shot Feature-Preserving Point Cloud Simplification with Gaussian Processes on Riemannian Manifolds: Introduction

-\textit{Outline of the paper:} Section \ref{sec:rw} briefly reviews a number of existing point cloud simplification techniques which are relevant to our work.
+Section \ref{sec:rw} briefly reviews a number of existing point cloud simplification techniques which are relevant to our work.
 Section \ref{sec:background} provides background details regarding the computation of surface variation, GPs with kernels defined on non-Euclidean domains and a greedy subset-of-data scheme for GP inference.
 Section \ref{sec:methodology} outlines the proposed GP-based point cloud simplification algorithm.
-Section \ref{sec:experiments}, in combination with the supplementary material, includes an empirical evaluation of our method on various benchmark and self-acquired point clouds, with comparisons to competing simplification techniques, along with applications to some downstream tasks.
+Section \ref{sec:experiments}, in combination with the supplementary material, includes an empirical evaluation of our method on various benchmark and self-acquired point clouds, with comparisons to competing simplification techniques, along with applications to some downstream tasks and ablation studies.
 Finally, Section \ref{sec:conc} summarises our contributions and provides a brief discussion of the scope for future work.